Hemavathi-Manogaran/AWS-Passwordless/README.md

 # AWS-Passwordless

-This is sample application for creating SMS based login using the AWS Cognito.
+This is sample react native application for creating SMS based login using the AWS Cognito.

 1.Clone the project